Temuan people: History

 Eventually, the Malay population spread gradually to the interior.
 In Negeri Sembilan, these migrants consisted mainly of the Minangkabau people from West Sumatra.
 Colonizing new lands, they form agreements with the local batins.
 Through the means of mixed marriages, the Minangkabau gained the right to inherit power.
 On the Negeri Sembilan territory, Minangkabau principalities emerge as the ruling dynasties of which derived their roots from the local batins.
 The ancient history of the region is preserved in oral traditions, which were passed down from generation to generation.
 The people of Negeri Sembilan knew that they first under the subjugation of the Majapahit rulers, followed by the Sultan of Malacca, and its successive, the Johor Sultanate.

-There was an active integration of Minangkabau migrants and local Jakuns (Biduanda, Temuans) into a single ethnic group, now known as the Malays of Negeri Sembilan.
+There was an active integration of Minangkabau migrants and local residents such as Jakun, Temuan into a single ethnic group (Biduanda), now known as the Malays of Negeri Sembilan.
 By adopting Islam, the Temuans became Malays.
 But not all indigenous people have embraced the new religion.
 Groups that decided to remain pagans were forced to retreat to the mountainous jungle areas and change their way of living.
 They began to live by hunting and gathering jungle products, and cultivating fallow farmland.
 These indigenous groups became the minority that rejected assimilation.

 During the British Malaya colonial period, the Bedouin Muslims were already considered Malays, and indigenous groups of Temuan people began to be counted among the aborigines (obsolete official name for Orang Asli).
 The aborigines were defined as primitive people in need of paternalistic care.
 Orang Asli was noticed only during the Malayan Emergency (1948-1960), when it turned out that most of them supported the communist insurgents, consisting of mostly ethnic Chinese.
 The Chinese had close contacts with the aborigines, in particular, among the Temuan people as there were many people of mixed Sino-Temuan blood.
 In order to remove the Orang Asli from the influence of the Communists, the government resorted to relocating indigenous communities to the territories it controlled.
 The result of this invasive action was the death of about a third of the displaced due to unsanitary living conditions and psychological stress.
 Realizing their mistakes, the government changed its methods.
 The Orang Asli were then placed under total control, and their villages were turned into forts under the protection of soldiers, which were also provided with shops and medical facilities.
 It was the special Department of Aboriginal Affairs' responsibility to look after the communities of indigenous people.
 Among the aborigines were formed the Senoi Praaq, a paramilitary unit to fight the Communists.
 Temuan people were also included into the unit.